Use Social Media for Your Career

 Providing information that helps your colleague or former supervisor know what you want him or her to say goes a long way to ensuring a) he or she actually writes out a reply and b) the recommendation has information that is actually useful to you.

 It’s up to you to steer your career and job search related information.
-Take a look at these posts about how to prepare references:
+Follow these links for additional information about asking for recommendations:

 photo by .michael.newman.